DelphineLecorney/DelphineLecorney/README.md

 🌱 Hello everyone !
 Welcome🌱
 <br><br>
+My name is Delphine and right now I'm building a platform for human resources management with Laravel in PHP, a completely personal project, a challenge of sorts.

-My name is Delphine and I'm passionate about IT development and creating innovative solutions.
-I'm delighted to share with you an overview of my background and projects.
+I'm passionate about IT development and creating innovative solutions, and I'm delighted to share with you a glimpse of my background and projects.

 I've had the opportunity to work on a number of exciting projects, which you can find in my GitHub repository.
-Each of these projects represents a unique challenge that I've taken on with gusto, using a variety of programming languages and tools.
+Each of these projects represents a unique challenge that I've enthusiastically taken on, using a variety of programming languages and tools.
 Whether it's web applications, practical scripts or even project contributions, I've sought to constantly improve my skills.

 I'm currently looking for a challenging internship.
 I'm a firm believer in lifelong learning and I'm convinced that an internship would be the ideal opportunity for me to acquire new knowledge and apply my skills in a professional environment.